-But it was all the fresh oysters that stole my heart in the food department.
+It was all the fresh oysters that stole my heart in the food department.
 There are two great oyster farms in Tomales Bay, both worth a visit.
 Hog Island Oyster Company and Tomales Bay Oyster Company.
 Pack some champagne and have a picnic.

-Grown right here in Marin county, these beauties were fresh out of the water, such an indulgence.
+Grown right here in Marin County, these beauties were fresh out of the water, such an indulgence.